IngmarEckhardt/dwarfOS/README.md

 # DwarfOS

-DwarfOS is a lightweight "OS" designed for microcontrollers such as Arduino.
+DwarfOS (dOS) is a lightweight "OS" designed for microcontrollers such as Arduino.
 It aims to minimize dependency on large libraries, providing essential functionalities tailored for resource-constrained environments.
-This README provides an overview of the features and components included in DwarfOS.
+This README provides an overview of the features and components included in dOS.

 ## Features